ellingboe17/lab1-austin79/README.md

 # lab1-austin79
-tips to working with git and github
+Tips to working with git and github

 ## Austin Collins
 I am a Comp-Sci major possibly interested in minoring in Data Science.